TBJ-Team/filmmaker/README.md

 </div>
 <br>

-The plugin version of Filmmaker.
+Filmmaker, the Animation Suite by Gyro Labs.
+This is the Github for Filmmaker, and where you can find most of the releases and code for Filmmaker.
+This is public for your viewing pleasure, as well as to document older versions of Filmmaker.
+If you would like to help Filmmaker, please create a pull request.

+All the documentation markdown is found within the `/docs` directory.

+## Building
-To build and run Filmmaker as a plugin:
+To build and run Filmmaker, first install Node.js.
+Then, while having the working directory as the Filmmaker source, run:
 ```
-rbxtsc
-rojo build --output "Filmmaker.rbxmx"
+npm run build
 ```
-Then simply copy the output into your plugins folder.
-You can also use the Roblox or Github releases.
+This will output a `filmmaker.rbxmx` file.
+Simply copy the output into your plugins folder.
+You can also use the Roblox or Github releases that are posted.